DylanLeveille/C2KA-GUI/README.md

 ● In the circle table, entries don't need to be capitalized (the program will do this automatically once you submit the data).

+● A backup copy of the agent specification can be found in the agent_text_backup folder in the main program's folder (next to the executable) in case the user forgets to save the file.

 ## Built With

 * [Python](https://www.python.org/) - The programming language used.